About Paste 2024

-David is a tailings engineer with 14 years’ experience in the design, laboratory testing, investigation, and analysis of tailings and tailings storage facilities.
-He is primarily involved in laboratory and in situ characterisation of tailings with respect to strength, consolidation, and liquefaction.
-David completed a PhD from The University of Western Australia, which involved studying the properties of polymer-treated tailings and the use of centrifuges to perform consolidation testing.
-In November 2017, David joined the UWA’s School of Civil, Environmental, and Mining Engineering for an ARC Linkage project focussed on static liquefaction of tailings.
+David is a tailings engineer with 16 years of consulting and research experience in the design, laboratory testing, and analysis of tailings and tailings storage facilities.
+He is primarily involved in laboratory and in situ characterisation of tailings with respect to their strength, consolidation behaviour and liquefaction susceptibility.
+David completed a PhD at The University of Western Australia (UWA) on the behaviour of polymer-treated tailings.
+He has worked at UWA since 2017 as a research fellow on the ARC Linkage project TAILLIQ and more recently on the Future Tails project.

 Rheological Consulting Services Pty Ltd

 Fiona is co-founder and managing director of Rheological Consulting Services Pty Ltd and an honorary fellow of the University of Melbourne.
 Fiona is an internationally recognised expert in slurry handling and rheology, having consulted to many world leading minerals companies for over 20 years.
 Fiona’s approach is focused on understanding the complex interrelationships that contribute to rheological phenomena in slurries and pastes and translating these into relevant and valuable inputs for optimal and reliable plant operation.

 Dr Ryan Veenstra